hypre-space/hypredrive/docs/joss/paper.md

 codes in computational science and engineering (CSE). *Hypredrive* aims to facilitate this problem by providing a simple and user-friendly interface to *hypre* [@hypre], a well-established package featuring multigrid methods.
-Inspired by the solver composability work done in PETSc [@BrKnMaMcSm12] and the flexible configuration framework used in [@spack], *hypredrive* allows users to easily configure and switch solver options in *hypre* through [@YAML] input files, making experimentation with different solver techniques more accessible to researchers and software developers who work with numerical simulation codes.
+Inspired by the solver composability work done in PETSc [@BrKnMaMcSm12] and the flexible configuration framework used in spack [@spack], *hypredrive* allows users to easily configure and switch solver options in *hypre* through @YAML input files, making experimentation with different solver techniques more accessible to researchers and software developers who work with numerical simulation codes.